South Dakota COVID-19 case could impact Cherry County

 Anyone who believes they have been exposed to the Todd County COVID-19 case should quarantine (stay home) and monitor themselves for a fever, cough or shortness of breath.

 If you believe you have developed COVID-19 symptoms, contact your health care provider.
-The 14-day period for monitoring yourself for the development of symptoms from these exposure sites will end on April 3.
+The 14-day period for monitoring yourself for the development of symptoms from these exposure sites will end Friday, April 3.

 At this time, these are the only known Nebraska exposure risks from the confirmed Todd County case.
-If additional risks in Nebraska are discovered, the NCDHD will update its patrons.
+If additional risks in Nebraska are discovered, the health department will update its patrons.